aws/aws-toolkit-azure-devops/README.md

 Build: ![TravisCI Build Status - master branch](https://travis-ci.org/aws/aws-vsts-tools.svg?branch=master)
 Coverage: [![codecov](https://codecov.io/gh/aws/aws-vsts-tools/branch/master/graph/badge.svg)](https://codecov.io/gh/aws/aws-vsts-tools)

-AWS Tools for Microsoft Visual Studio Team Services (VSTS) adds tasks to easily enable build and release pipelines in VSTS and Team Foundation Server to work with AWS services including Amazon S3, AWS Elastic Beanstalk, AWS CodeDeploy, AWS Lambda, AWS CloudFormation, Amazon Simple Queue Service and Amazon Simple Notification Service, and run commands using the AWS Tools for Windows PowerShell module and the AWS CLI.
+The AWS Toolkit for Azure Devops adds tasks to easily enable build and release pipelines in Azure Devops and Team Foundation Server to work with AWS services including Amazon S3, AWS Elastic Beanstalk, AWS CodeDeploy, AWS Lambda, AWS CloudFormation, Amazon Simple Queue Service and Amazon Simple Notification Service, and run commands using the AWS Tools for Windows PowerShell module and the AWS CLI.

-AWS Tools for VSTS is available from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=AmazonWebServices.aws-vsts-tools).
+The AWS Toolkit for Azure Devops is available from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=AmazonWebServices.aws-vsts-tools).

 This is an open source project because we want you to be involved.
 We love issues, feature requests, code reviews, pull requests or any positive contribution.
 Please see the the [CONTRIBUTING](CONTRIBUTING.md) guide for how to help, including how to build your own extension.